 Floribbean Vibe on Florida’s Gulf Coast

 Cozy up under a poolside cabana with a piña colada in hand, or enjoy the Gulf of Mexico from your raft as you relax under the year-round sunshine on St. Pete/Clearwater’s 35 miles of white sand beaches.
 Skip the high rises and crowds at Pass-a-Grille Beach for a “groovy” island vibe.
-Technically part of St. Pete Beach, the small peninsula is known by locals for its laidback pace and unspoiled shoreline; pick up beach chairs and umbrellas, available for rental, and enjoy paradise.
-For even more of a natural oasis, head to Caladesi Island State Park, where crystal-clear water meets untouched shoreline, or experience the No. 1 Beach in America, Clearwater Beach.
+Technically part of St. Pete Beach (Tripadvisor's #1 Beach in the U.S. for 2021), the small peninsula is known by locals for its laidback pace and unspoiled shoreline; pick up beach chairs and umbrellas, available for rental, and enjoy paradise.
+For even more of a natural oasis, head to Caladesi Island State Park, where crystal-clear water meets untouched shoreline, or experience one of Tripadvisor's top beaches (#1 in 2016, 2018, 2019), Clearwater Beach.
 Once you’ve built your base tan, head to the rooftop bar at Hurricane Seafood Restaurant, or visit Paradise Grille for casual on-the-beach dining.

 Island Vibes without Overseas Travel